marcunu/Shark_Attack/README.md

 # Shark_Attack

-Este proyecto se basa en un análisis de datos acerca de los ataques de tiburon a lo largo
+This project is based on an analysis of data on shark attacks throughout the world.

 # Index

+* Documents
 * Hipothesis
-* Documents
 * Steps
 * DataFrames
 * Python libraries
 * Programms

+# Documents

+* Preliminary exploration:
+* Limpieza: a file in which information has been filtered to arrive at hypotheses.
+* Visualization:
+* Storytelling:

-# Hipótesis de estudio
+# Hyphotheses

 * Ataque de tiburón segun `sexo`.
 * Ataques de tiburón por `zona`.
 * Ataques de tiburón en funcion de la actividad `realizada`.

-# Documents

 # Steps

-* The first step is to filter the data and delete all de rows where there is no data, using the function `.dropna(axis=0, how="all")`
+* `Step1`: filter the data and delete all de rows where there is no data, using the function `.dropna(axis=0, how="all")`
-        * `axis` is to select the rows not the columns
+        * `axis` is to select the rows not the columns.
-        * `how = "all"` is to delete if all the values in the rows are Nan
+        * `how = "all"` is to delete if all the values in the rows are Nan.

+* `Step2`: after filtering, study hypotheses have to be selected.

+* `Step3`: Analyse the hypotheses

 # DataFrames